Common general questions about Scoliosis

 4. What effect will scoliosis have on pregnancy and delivery of a child?

-There are usually no differences between women who have scoliosis and those who don’t when it comes to pregnancy.
-Studies have shown no negative associations between scoliosis and labor and delivery; in fact, in one study, women with scoliosis needed Cesarean section less often than the national average.
+There are usually no differences between women who have scoliosis and those who do not when it comes to pregnancy.
+Studies have shown no negative associations between scoliosis and labor and delivery; in one study, women with scoliosis needed Cesarean section less often than the national average.

 Also, pregnancy does not typically affect existing scoliosis in an unfused spine: the degree of curvature does not increase significantly during pregnancy.